MichaelTrestman/job-application-materials/writing-samples/tls-pki.md

 - Learn more: [Manage PKI certificates for a CockroachDB deployment with HashiCorp Vault](../manage-certs-vault.html).
 - Review our [breakdown of security features by offering](security-overview.html).
 - Contact our <a href="mailto:sales@cockroachlabs.com">sales team</a> to discuss your needs and the range of solutions offered by Cockroach Labs.
-{{site.data.alerts.end}}

-CockroachDB {{ site.data.products.core }} clusters support TLS authentication for clients, i.e. mutual TLS authentication.
+CockroachDB  clusters support TLS authentication for clients, i.e. mutual TLS authentication.
 Other supported authentication methods are username/password combination, and GSSAPI/Kerberos (Enterprise only).

 #### Non-TLS client authentication